Tummy Tuck (Abdominoplasty)

 - Fading of Scars – Several months to one year

-- Duration of Results – Outcomes are usually permanent although gravity, aging, and weight changes may affect the result.
+- Duration of Results – Results may last several years, but gravity, aging, and weight changes may affect the result.
+Results vary.

 Procedure Performed by Dr. Sabbagh